PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/2023_2024/DataLabUseCases.md

  - Why is it a problem?
  - How is your question going to provide insight in into the problem?

-## Task 4.2 Gather accurate data from a relevant source:
+## Task 3: Gather accurate data from a relevant source

 For this task, which is related to the 'Poor' and 'Insufficient' criteria of ILO 4.2, you are expected to use the Sustainable Development Goals databank in order to gather the appropriate dataset to answer your research question.
 Use SDGDataBank to collect the relevant data and import it in a flat file format.